score-spec/docs/content/en/docs/How to/overrides.md

 ## Overrides CLI flag

-With score-compose, you can override the declared values in your command line arguments with the `--override-property` flag.
+You can override the declared values in your command line arguments with the `--override-property` flag.
 This is an alternative approach to using a `overrides.score.yaml` file.

 ### How to override a property